Flood Insurance – What You Need To Know

 What To Do If Your Home Has Flooded

 The best recommendation I can make is to document your claim with video and pictures.
 This will come in very handy in making any flood insurance claims.
-The next important item is for you to have and inventory prepared of your loss.
-During Katrina we used a spreadsheet and went room by room listing every item.
-Included on the sheet is a description, its purchase cost, age and its current value.
+The next important item is for you to have an inventory prepared for your loss.
+During Katrina, we used a spreadsheet and went room by room listing every item.
+Included on the sheet is a description, its purchase cost, age, and its current value.
 The reason for this is that contents coverage is not insured on a replacement cost basis and depreciation will be deducted.
 If you have a family member and some downtime start your list by going room by room and be generous to yourself.
-In addition you may need this information for income tax purposes.
+In addition, you may need this information for income tax purposes.
 It is possible that the 10% of AGI tax deductible rule may be waived for casualty losses as it was during Hurricane Katrina.
 This is just a hope.

 What To Do If Your Car Has Been Damaged In the Flooding